Buying car insurance

-You obtain car insurance to protect you from some of the risks of owning a car.
-You pay a premium to your insurance company, in exchange for your insurer protecting you against certain events.
+Obtaining car insurance can protect you from some of the risks of owning a car.
+You pay a premium to your insurance company, and in exchange they protect you against certain events.
 By doing so, you transfer some of your own risk to the insurer.

 You should always read your policy wording carefully, as levels of coverage can be very different between policies and exclusions can apply.
-Your policy wording is in the “Product Disclosure Statement”.
-You also need to check your “Certificate of Insurance” which you get sent at the start of your policy and at each yearly renewal.
+Your policy wording is in the ‘Product Disclosure Statement’.
+Also check the ‘Certificate of Insurance’ which is sent to the policy holder at the commencement of the policy and at each yearly renewal.
 You need to look out for any changes your insurer is making to your policy coverage and wording.

 TYPES OF INSURANCE

-What level of insurance you should consider depends on what your individual risk is and what you want to protect.
-There are different types of car insurance covering different risks.
+What level of insurance you consider depends on what your individual risk is and what you want to protect; different types of car insurance apply.

-Compulsory Third party is the only insurance that is compulsory by law.
+Compulsory Third Party (CTP) is the only insurance that is compulsory by law.
 It covers you if your car causes bodily injury to a person.
-It does not cover property damage (to cars, houses etc).
+It does not cover property damage (to cars, houses etc.).
 You pay this as part of the registration requirements for your car.

 THERE ARE ALSO OTHER TYPES OF INSURANCE THAT YOU CAN CHOOSE TO TAKE OUT:

-- Third Party Property – this provides cover if you need to pay for damage your car causes to someone else’s property such as another vehicle or a fence, building or power pole.
-This type of insurance sometimes includes “Uninsured Motorist Extension”, which covers damage to your own car up to usually about $3000 or $5000 if your car is hit by an uninsured driver who is at fault and you can meet some requirements including providing the name, contact details, and registration of the person at fault.
+Third party property – provides cover if you need to pay for damage your car causes to someone else’s property such as another vehicle or a fence, building or power pole.
+This type of insurance sometimes includes ‘uninsured motorist extension’, which covers damage to your own car up to a set amount (usually $3000 or $5000) if your car is hit by an uninsured driver who is at fault and you can meet some requirements including providing the name, contact details, and registration of the person at fault.

-- Third party property Fire and theft – This provides the same cover as Third Party Property above, and also provides some cover for your car if your car is stolen or involved in a fire.
+Third party property fire and theft provides the same cover as third party property above, and also provides some cover for your car if it is is stolen or involved in a fire.

-- Comprehensive – this provides the same cover as Third Party Property Fire and Theft, and also covers damage to your car.
+Comprehensive provides the same cover as third party property fire and theft, and also covers damage to your car.
 You can insure your car as an agreed sum or market value.
 When you buy a car on finance, it is often a requirement you take out comprehensive insurance as a term of your finance contract.

-- Tyre and Rim insurance –this is often sold to you as an extra in car dealerships to cover for damage caused by potholes, kerbs and blowouts.
+- Tyre and rim insurance provides cover for damage caused by potholes, kerbs and blowouts.
 There are often a lot of exclusions and conditions for this coverage so take extra care in reading the policy wording before taking the policy out.

-- Extended warranty insurance or Premium Warranties – is often sold to you as an extra in used car dealerships.
-You should carefully read the PDS or agreement before taking out this cover.
+- Extended warranty insurance or premium warranties You should carefully read the PDS or agreement before taking out this cover.
 You should consider whether any statutory guarantees apply, and whether the product is covering what you want.
 A car dealer or finance company cannot force you to take out an extended warranty.
 If they have – seek legal advice.